- American Family vs. The Auto Club Group: Which one is the cheapest?

 American Family vs. The Auto Club Group: The bottom line

-Both American Family and The Auto Club Group are solid insurance companies, but if rates are what matter most to you, The Auto Club Group may be the choice for you.
-However, we always recommend considering more than just rates to find the best car insurance for your needs and comparing quotes from multiple companies.
+Both American Family and The Auto Club Group are good insurance companies, but if cheaper rates are your top priority, The Auto Club Group might be the best option for you.
+Still, it's a good idea to look at more than just price and compare quotes from different companies to find the best car insurance for your needs.

 Methodology